Please note that the printed version of this page will include opening times and other useful information for each property/event.

 All Saints Church, Kirby Hill, Church Lane, Kirby Hill, Boroughbridge, North Yorkshire, YO51 9JU

-Look around a beautiful, historic church (a listed building); guided tour available.
-"Make a sheep" competition.
+Look around a beautiful, historic church.
 PowerPoint presentation showing the archaeological and historical features of the church.
-Tombola.
-Refreshments available: coffee/tea and biscuits in the morning; cream teas in afternoon.
-Sunday 1800: Sung Evensong led by the Heritage Singers.
-Activity: "Find the church mice".
-Colouring and craft activities - fun and facts!
+Pig painting competition.
+Pig tombola.
+Piggy crafts.
+Hunt the pig.
+Refreshments available: coffee/tea and biscuits in the morning; cream teas in afternoon "Ladies in pigs! - come and see!

 Access Information: There are no toilet facilities at the church.